 HOPE IS MAYBE is an art project on the diversity of hope.
 HOPE is hardly to be defined.
 What do we HOPE for?
 Does HOPE depend on the country of origin?
 Our language?
 Our education?
 Our faith?
 Our personal emotions?
 HOPE IS MAYBE.

 Michael Haerteis at COLLABORATIVE CREATIVITY has initiated this public art project in collaboration with Jesuit Refugee Service in Munich.
-HOPE IS MAYBE is further support through the Chaplaincy at Munich Airport and Misereor Aachen.
+HOPE IS MAYBE is further support through Misereor Aachen.
 Based on interviews with asylum seekers, we collected prominent statements that center around these questions.
 In a second step, artists were asked to choose a citation from a list, reflect on it, and create or share an artwork.
 More than 280 artworks, from over 150 artists around the world had been submitted.
 Our jury members Stephanie Lyakine-Schönweitz (Cultural Department - City of Munich), Larry Kirkland (artist), Silvia Wienefoet (artist), Mahbuba Maqsoodi (artist), and Dieter Müller (Jesuit Refugee Service in Munich) selected 75 works of art to form the exhibition here at the airport.
 Afterwards the exhibition will travel and can be seen at the Jesuits’ Refugee Camp in Munich.

 Group from Eritrea